The brewing process

 7. COOKING THE WORT

 After adding the hops, the brew is brought to a boil.
 During cooking, bitter substances are released that dissolve in the beer.
-In addition, heating sterilizes the beer and flakes out the proteins, which would otherwise lead to a lot of turbidity.
+Moreover, heating sterilizes the beer and flakes out the proteins, which would otherwise lead to a lot of turbidity.

 8. TOP FERMENTATION BEER